How to Prevent Damping Off in Seed Trays and Starter Pots

 What Damping Off Is

-There are two common forms:
+There are two common forms of damping off:

 Pre-emergence damping off